 The 2018 Farm Bill reclassified hemp, and it is now legal to grow industrial hemp.
-USDA’s Agricultural Marketing Service announced a rule that outlines how states and tribes can submit plans that will enable producers to grow hemp in those areas.
+USDA’s Agricultural Marketing Service (AMS) announced a rule that outlines how states and tribes can submit plans that will enable producers to grow hemp in those areas.

 This rule is a first step that enables USDA agencies that administer farm programs — including the Farm Service Agency (FSA), Natural Resources Conservation Service (NRCS), and Risk Management Agency (RMA) — to provide guidance on eligibility for additional farm programs.